Destinations Greece The Cyclades Mykonos

 Mykonos

-A cocktail bar on a hilltop above Mykonos Town — a wide terrace with long views across the strait toward Tinos.
-Reserve a railing seat ahead of sunset; the stretch of pre-sunset light is the photograph.
-One drink, the show, leave for dinner.
+A cocktail bar on a hilltop above Mykonos Town, a wide terrace with long views across the strait toward Tinos.
+Reserve a railing seat ahead of sunset; the light just before it is the photograph.
+One drink, the view, leave for dinner.

 Sunset terraceReserve ahead of sunsetOne drink only